SilvanVerhoeven/vote-o-mat/README.md

 - The user's answers are compared to each group's answers.
 - The group gains 2 points for each thesis where their answer matches the user's.
 - A slight deviation (yes/neutral or neutral/no) gains the group still 1 point.
-- If the answers are contrary or if a group has no position on a thesis, the group gains no point.
+- If the answers are contrary or group has no position on a thesis, the group gains no point.
 - A thesis that the user skipped gains no one any point.
 The maximum number of points possible decreases.
 - A thesis that the user counts double gets groups twice the points (0/2/4).
 This increases the maximum number of points possible.